KongJustin/docs/services/Auto-Scaling/index.md

 ## Manage {{site.data.keyword.autoscaling}} service through {{site.data.keyword.autoscaling}} CLI
 {: #CLI}

  {{site.data.keyword.autoscaling}} CLI provide similar functionality as {{site.data.keyword.autoscaling}} RESTful API but in a more friendly way to configure {{site.data.keyword.autoscaling}} service.
-With {{site.data.keyword.autoscaling}} CLI you need not to care about the details in {{site.data.keyword.autoscaling}} RESTful API, like AccessToken and URL of API server, what you need is just following the step by step directions it provide.
-Details about how to install and use {{site.data.keyword.autoscaling}} CLI can be found at [{{site.data.keyword.autoscaling}} CLI](../../cli/plugins/auto-scaling/index.html){:new_window}
+With {{site.data.keyword.autoscaling}} CLI you do not have to  care about the details in {{site.data.keyword.autoscaling}} RESTful API, such as `AccessToken` and URL of API server.
+All you need is just following the step by step directions that the CLI provides.
+For more details about how to install and use {{site.data.keyword.autoscaling}} CLI, see [{{site.data.keyword.autoscaling}} CLI](../../cli/plugins/auto-scaling/index.html){:new_window}

 ## Policy fields for the {{site.data.keyword.autoscaling}} service
 {: #policyfields}